optimumsec/the-complete-guide-to-securing-web3-projects/best-practices/least-privilege.md

 }
 ```

 This example highlights a potential vulnerability.
 While `CloneCaller.createNewClone()` is access-controlled, there’s a risk from front runners who could directly call `Factory.createClone()`, potentially blocking `createNewClone()` and causing a denial of service.
+Therefore, `Factory.createClone()` should be restricted only for `CloneCaller`.

 ### Best Practices